arslancb/clipbucket/upload/plugins/disciplines/README.md

 ## Use in the front office :

 ### Add en menu entry in the front office
-In the front office use the following anchor to display a formatted list of all disciplines that have their flag in_menu set to 1 :
+In header.html front office template page you can add   the following anchor to display a formatted list of all disciplines that have their flag in_menu set to 1 :

 	{ANCHOR place="{ANCHOR place="disciplinesMenuOutput"}" data=$video}